-Since the official opening of the Atlantic Islands Centre on 13 June 2015, displays have covered a wide range of themes:
+Since the official opening of the Atlantic Islands Centre in June 2015, displays have covered a wide range of themes:

-- Leisure activities on Luing: Flower Shows, football teams and drama groups;
+- Leisure activities on Luing: Flower Shows, football teams, drama groups, food

 We often have visits by descendants of past islanders keen to see photos of their relatives and find out about their lives.
 Their many questions about their ancestors and their homes keep us on our toes, but the comments in our visitors’ book are full of praise for the Centre and our exhibitions.

 Scottish Government Transport and the Islands Minister Humza Yousaf admires Luing History Group photograph of steamer travel to the old Luing Pier during his visit to the Atlantic Islands Centre, July 2016.

 The History Group organises various events during the year.
 During 2017 and 2018 we have had talks about Achafolla Mill, reconstructing a slate bogie (on display outside the Centre) and new archaeological discoveries on Luing.
 We’ve organised four informative and entertaining ‘Show and Tell’ evenings, at which people bring photos, documents or objects relating to Luing’s history and people.
 Posters about forthcoming events can be found at the Centre and on the community noticeboards around the island.

 A major activity since 2017 has been an archaeological walkover survey of the island organised by Dugald MacInnes and his group of ACFA archaeologists.
 In the company of islanders and often in cold and wet weather, they have carefully walked the whole of Luing, recording all archaeological features visible on the ground surface.
 The survey has already added significantly to our knowledge of the island’s archaeology, with some very exciting discoveries.
 The survey also involves transcription of historical documents, notably from the Breadalbane Muniments, and detailed drawing of some of the most important sites.
 A full report will be available during 2018/19.